nagdevAmruthnath/Bio7_Classification/README.md

 Enable/disable/add filters in the 'createStackFeatures' method.

-Until now Multichannel images (e.g. RGB) can be classified.
+Until now Multichannel images (e.g. RGB) and grayscale images can be classified.

 The 'ModelGui' graphical view interface can be extended with the Eclipse WindowBuilder plugin (SWT) if installed in Bio7.